rlugojr/linkurious-enterprise-manual/manage/Publish.md

 # Publish

-Linkurious Enterprised offers us the possibility to publish a visualization.
-We can thus send link to share a graph
+Linkurious Enterprise offers the possibility to publish interactive visualizations online.
+Published visualizations can be accessed with an URL or embedded in a web page à la Google Maps.
+They contain a snapshot of graph data at the time the visualization is published.
+The visualization author can update or unpublish his visualizations anytime.
+Anyone can explore these visualizations interactively, enabling easier collaboration around graph data.

 We can publish a visualization from the Worskpace via the left menu:

 ![](Publish.png)

-Before publishing a visualization, we can whoose various options to share or not with people:
+Before publishing a visualization, we can whoose various options to customize the interface:

 ![](PublishOp.png)